 The Institute on Community Integration, University of Minnesota, is home to Check & Connect.
 The website has excellent introductory information for administrators, videos, online resources, information on communities of practice and research about Check & Connect.

 The National Mentoring Partnership (MENTOR) is the unifying champion for expanding quality youth mentoring relationships in the United States.
 MENTOR provides resources and essential tools to mentoring programs nationwide and are free and available to the public on their website.

-FL Check & Connect Coordinator Toolbox: Coordinators may access resources, videos, document files as well as communicate with fellow coordinators across the state on Basecamp.
+FL Check & Connect Coordinator Toolbox: Coordinators in participating districts may access resources, videos, document files as well as communicate with fellow coordinators across the state on Basecamp.
 If you are a coordinator and are unable to access this toolbox please contact your district’s facilitator (see contact information below).

 FL Check & Connect Trainer Toolbox: Local trainers may access resources, videos, document files, certification information, as well as communicate with fellow Trainers across the state on Basecamp.
 If you are a trainer and unable to access this toolbox please contact the Check & Connect Program Director (see contact information below).